zsweet25/Q4/README.md

 Learned more about Arraylists, I learned how to add and remove them.
 I learned how to change them and little commands you can do with them like indexOf
 I learned about for and while loops today, it works a little different from python.
 Then i learned how to mix in the loops with arrays and ArrayList
-Worked more with while loops and regular loops, and learned some different syntax
+Worked more with while loops and regular loops, and learned some different syntax I learned about string methods yesterday and finished the lesson today I learned about access and scope today.
+Moreso about private and public classes and why we use them